 Make sure you also have a stable internet connection during the examination.
 Stay hydrated and avoid any other distractions.

 Though it is not a particularly difficult exam, it is possible to overthink the questions and get stressed about choosing answers to specific scenarios.
+This is where taking lots of 476 virtual entry assessment practice tests will come in handy.

 As much as it is a good idea to revise the principles and desires of USPS, do not overanalyze every question.
 Be confident with your answers and be honest.